 3. Enter amount to donate.

-5. After receiving your donation, the donor will be contacted by Nehemiah Teams, Inc to get the name of the student who should receive the donation.
+6. After receiving your donation, the donor will be contacted by Nehemiah Teams, Inc to confirm the student who should receive the donation.
 DO NOT include the name of the student within the transaction.

 Please follow these instructions for CHECK DONATIONS:

 1. Check should be made out to Nehemiah Teams, Inc.